O1ahmad/operator/docs/examples/v1/construct/dev-env.md

-# Configure the development environment of inventory node (e.g. tmux configuration):
+# Configure the development environment of an inventory node:
 * installation and configuration of the tmux terminal multi-plexer
 * installation and configuration of the vim text editor